-PE is taught as whole class lessons for children to access the age-related skills and sporting knowledge contained within the National Curriculum.
-Lessons are taught twice a week, covering two different sports/skills per term.
+PE is taught as whole class lessons in order for children to access the age-related skills and sporting knowledge contained within the National Curriculum.
+Lessons are taught twice a week.
+In Key Stages 1 and 2 two different sports/skills are covered per half term.
 Activities within lessons are tailored to match children’s level of development, in order to enable them to achieve age-related expectations.

-Every year group will use, and adapt, PE Passport planning and resources to ensure lessons across all years shows progression.
+Every year group will use, and adapt, Get Set 4 PE planning and resources to ensure lessons across all year groups show progression.
 Our detailed lesson plans ensure that all teachers are equipped with the secure subject knowledge required to deliver modern, high-quality teaching and learning opportunities for all areas of the PE National Curriculum.
-Classes follow the PE Passport overview to ensure pupils participate in variety of team and individual sports.
-All lessons follow a structure whereby prior knowledge is always considered and opportunities for practise are incorporated into lessons.
-Although the structure can be altered, this allows for children to embed the skills learnt within the sport and broader their depth of sporting knowledge.
+Classes follow the Get Set 4 PE overview to ensure pupils develop key skills through team and individual sports.
+All lessons are strongly skills based and follow a structure whereby prior knowledge is always considered and opportunities for practice are incorporated into lessons.
+Although the structure can be altered, this allows for children to embed the skills learnt and broaden their depth of sporting knowledge.
 At the end of lessons, there are always opportunities for children to reflect upon the knowledge and skills they have learnt, whilst demonstrating it within small activities.

 Throughout the year, children will secure and build on a range of skills.
+These skills will be taught through a variety of different sporting units allowing children to improve their understanding and apply their knowledge within different sets of rules and with different equipment.
 They will demonstrate their knowledge of these skills by applying them to various activities.
-All activities are tailored to focus on certain skills within a particular sport they are learning about.
-All lessons build upon children’s knowledge of basic rules that are required to compete within the sport they are being taught.
 Children will participate in group activities which encourage teamwork and sportsmanship.
 Any children who show outstanding performances with a particular skill will be used to demonstrate their ability to the rest of the class to build confidence and understanding.
-Lessons are assessed by using the PE Passport app and this will be completed by the teacher at the end of each term.
-Depending on the child’s understanding and demonstration of skills within that sport, they will be graded either bronze, silver or gold.
-Children are given the opportunity to self asses their own performances through the PE Passport app using the Self-evaluation tool at the end of each term.
+Lessons are assessed by using the Get Set 4 PE assessment tool and this will be completed by the teacher at the end of each half term.

+Children are also given the opportunity to self assess their own performances

 Children are provided opportunities to participate in extra-curricular activities that are inclusive, enjoyable and increase children’s physical activity.
 In Year 4 children attend swimming lessons once a week and are assessed using Swim England School Swimming Framework Awards.
 These are completed by swimming instructors at the end of a term, showing children’s ability and range of strokes.
-At lunchtimes, sporting activities are provided daily to fit with the schedule of competitive events.
-During the year, children will have multiple opportunities to compete in competitive sports as an individual or as a team.
+At lunchtimes, sporting activities are provided daily.
+During the year, children will have a variety of opportunities to compete in competitive sports as an individual or as a team.